Desegregated public schools in New Orleans

-There continued to be white opposition to the idea of desegregated schools despite their success.
+Opposition to desegregated schools persisted among some white communities despite their success.
 Opponents of interracial cooperation used varied tactics, from newspaper editorials to political posturing to violence, to express their point of view.
-In mid-1874, a congressional civil rights bill removed from the constitution the clause of desegregated schools, thus weakening the position of New Orleans's burgeoning desegregated public school system.
+In mid-1974, a congressional civil rights bill removed from the constitution the clause of desegregated schools, thus weakening the position of New Orleans's burgeoning desegregated public school system.

-The Louisiana constitution was rewritten in 1879 to once again allow for segregated public institutions.
-In 1898, another change banned desegregated public facilities altogether.
+The Louisiana constitution was revised in 1979 to permit segregated public institutions once more.
+In 1898, further amendments completely banned desegregated public facilities.